 A software metric is a measurable or countable measure of software characteristics.
-Software metrics can be used for a range of things, such as evaluating software performance, planning work items, estimating productivity, and so on.
+Software engineering metrics can be used for a range of things, such as evaluating software performance, planning work items, estimating productivity, and so on.

-You can also utilise software metrics in combination with management functions to simplify your projects by designing more efficient procedures, making software maintenance plans, and keeping production teams informed about issues that need to be fixed.
+You can also utilize software metrics in combination with management functions to simplify your projects by designing more efficient procedures, making software maintenance plans, and keeping production teams informed about issues that need to be fixed.

 Many indicators are intertwined throughout the software development process.
 The four functions of management are equivalent to software metrics: planning, organization, control, and improvement.

-Types of Software Metrics
+Categories of Software Metrics

 - Product Metrics - Size, complexity, design features, performance, and quality level of the product are all factors to consider.

 - Project Metrics - The characteristics and execution of a project are described by project metrics.
-The number of software developers, staffing patterns across the software life cycle, cost, scheduling, and productivity is all examples of factors to consider.
+The number of software developers, staffing patterns across the software life cycle, cost, scheduling, and productivity are all examples of factors to consider.